We hope you enjoy the articles and short stories presented here, and will join Kate in her adventures for many years to come.

 Sabretache; originally similar to a sporran and serving as a pocket, by the late 1700s it was a flat stiff leather case hung from a belt.
 By the mid 1800s they ranged from plain to fancy, some functional others purely decorative, worn by cavalry regiments, often to carry despatches on the battlefield.
 They contained paper and pencils, maps, ruler, &c, and served as a portable little writing surface.

 Shabraque (shabrack); a large cloth made to cover a cavalry saddle, crafted of regimental colours, rounded front corners and pointed rear corners, regimental crest or royal cypher on the rear corners.
-Upon the shabraque would be placed a sheepskin, bearskin, &c. for winter campaigning.
+Upon the shabraque would be placed a sheepskin, bearskin, &c.
+Many records show the shabraque only being used for ceremonial parades and not on campaign, although it often appears on artwork of battles.

 Squadron; two, three, or four troops of cavalry riding together, commanded by a major (squadron-leader) or a senior captain (brevet major).
 The major leads from the front with captains on the flanks, and operate similarly as a regiment.
 The senior troop sergeant-major rides at the rear.